sassoftware/viya4-deployment/docs/user/SingleStore.md

 You can deploy SAS Viya with SingleStore into a Kubernetes cluster running under:
 - Azure Kubernetes Service (AKS) in Microsoft Azure
-- Elastic Kubernetes Service (EKS) in Amazon Web Services
+- Elastic Kubernetes Service (EKS) in Amazon Web Services (AWS)
 - Open Source Kubernetes on your own machines

-## Cluster provisioning for SAS Viya with SingleStore
+## Cluster Provisioning for SAS Viya with SingleStore

-### Azure Kubernetes Service Cluster in Microsoft Azure
+### Azure Kubernetes Service (AKS) Cluster in Microsoft Azure

-The [SAS Viya 4 Infrastructure as Code (IaC) for Microsoft Azure](https://github.com/sassoftware/viya4-iac-azure) GitHub project can automatically provision the required infrastructure components that support SAS Viya with SingleStore deployments.
+The [SAS Viya 4 IaC for Microsoft Azure](https://github.com/sassoftware/viya4-iac-azure) GitHub project can automatically provision the required infrastructure components that support SAS Viya with SingleStore deployments.
-Refer to the [SingleStore sample input file](https://github.com/sassoftware/viya4-iac-azure/blob/main/examples/sample-input-singlestore.tfvars) for Terraform configuration values that create an AKS cluster suitable for deploying SAS Viya and SingleStore.
+Refer to the [SingleStore sample input file](https://github.com/sassoftware/viya4-iac-azure/blob/main/examples/sample-input-singlestore.tfvars) for Terraform configuration values that create an AKS cluster that is suitable for deploying SAS Viya and SingleStore.

-### Elastic Kubernetes Service Cluster in Amazon Web Services
+### EKS Cluster in AWS

-The [SAS Viya 4 Infrastructure as Code (IaC) for Amazon Web Services (AWS)](https://github.com/sassoftware/viya4-iac-aws) GitHub project can automatically provision the required infrastructure components that support SAS Viya with SingleStore deployments.
+The [SAS Viya 4 IaC for AWS](https://github.com/sassoftware/viya4-iac-aws) GitHub project can automatically provision the required infrastructure components that support SAS Viya with SingleStore deployments.
-Refer to the [SingleStore sample input file](https://github.com/sassoftware/viya4-iac-aws/blob/main/examples/sample-input-singlestore.tfvars) for Terraform configuration values that create an EKS cluster suitable for deploying SAS Viya and SingleStore.
+Refer to the [SingleStore sample input file](https://github.com/sassoftware/viya4-iac-aws/blob/main/examples/sample-input-singlestore.tfvars) for Terraform configuration values that create an EKS cluster that is suitable for deploying SAS Viya and SingleStore.

 ### Open Source Kubernetes Cluster

 The [SAS Viya 4 Infrastructure as Code (IaC) for Open Source Kubernetes](https://github.com/sassoftware/viya4-iac-k8s) GitHub project can automatically provision the required infrastructure components that support SAS Viya with SingleStore deployments.
-Refer to the [SingleStore sample input file](https://github.com/sassoftware/viya4-iac-k8s/blob/main/examples/vsphere/sample-terraform-static-singlestore.tfvars) for Terraform configuration values that create an Open Source Kubernetes cluster suitable for deploying SAS Viya and SingleStore.
+Refer to the [SingleStore sample input file](https://github.com/sassoftware/viya4-iac-k8s/blob/main/examples/vsphere/sample-terraform-static-singlestore.tfvars) for Terraform configuration values that create an Open Source Kubernetes cluster that is suitable for deploying SAS Viya and SingleStore.

 ## Customizing SingleStore Deployment Overlays